ROCm/rocprofiler-compute/docs/how-to/profile/mode.rst

 You don't need to include any additional roofline-specific options for roofline analysis.
 If you want to focus only on roofline-specific performance data and reduce the time it takes to profile, you can use the ``--roof-only`` option.
 This option checks if there is existing profiling data in the workload directory (``pmc_perf.csv`` and ``roofline.csv``):

-	a) If found, uses the data files with the provided arguments to create another roofline PDF output; otherwise,
+   a) If found, uses the data files with the provided arguments to create another roofline HTML output; otherwise,

    b) Profile mode runs but is limited to collecting only roofline performance counters.

 Note that ``--roof-only`` cannot be used with ``--block`` or ``--set`` options.

 Roofline options